 Panels can be stored at the job site by re-stacking.
 Select a location with firm, level ground for both stability and to protect panels from staining.
 Carefully lift and place each panel face down on the nylon pads of the dunnage.
-Stacks should be no more than five panels high with dunnage used between each panel as illustrated in Figure 5.
+Stacks should be no more than 5 panels high with dunnage used between each panel as illustrated below.